StackVista/stackstate-docs/setup/agent/agent-v1.md

 ## Troubleshooting

-Try running the [info command](#status-and-information) to see the state of the API-Integration Agent.
+Try running the [info command](#status-and-information) to see the state of StackState Agent V1.

 Logs for the subsystems are in the following files: